beehive-lab/mambo/docs/tutorials/start-guide/exercise1/README.md

 make -C $MAMBO_ROOT
 ```

-Dynamic Binary Modification (DBM) tools like MAMBO take compiled program binary like `simple_program` as an argument, then runs the program through process that is described in detail in the next section.
+Dynamic Binary Modification (DBM) frameworks like MAMBO take compiled program binary like `simple_program` as an argument, then runs the program through process that is described in detail in the next section.

 The executable for MAMBO is named `dbm` and is located in the root directory.
 To run MAMBO, let's pass it `simple_program` as an argument as see what happens: